FabioAntunes/fish-nvm/README.md

 The way this plugin works is delaying sourcing nvm, until we really need it.
 That way we don't have those annoying 1/2 seconds of delay every time we open a new terminal window/tab.

+By delaying the sourcing of nvm **YOUR NODE BINARIES WON'T BE LOADED** until you source nvm or run one of the following alias.
+If you want to source nvm every single time you open a terminal just use [bass](https://github.com/edc/bass#nvm)

 ![fish nvm example](/../readme-images/nvm.gif?raw=true)

 There are a couple of alias already created.
 They will source NVM whenever you call them: